tshepang/blog/content/Non-Stop.md

 is the [Nate Parker] performance, whose incredible transformation near the end of the movie is exciting.

-The movie has some of the best action sequences I\'ve seen yet, as well as impressive dialog and direction.
+The movie has some of the best action sequences I've seen yet, as well as impressive dialog and direction.
 The visuals are also wonderful (check the descent of the plane as well as its landing).